faireai/challenge-airport-travellers-insights-service/README.md

 ## Configuration

-*TODO Document how to configure the service.*
+*:pencil2: TODO Document how to configure the service.*

 ## Run the service